jchatel/quickmail-next-docs/leads/deleting-leads.md

 ![screenshot](../images/001_file-QpYfJayP3i.png)

 **Note:** Leads do not need to be permanently deleted if the goal is simply to make space for new leads.

+## How to Delete Leads from a Campaign?

+Go to a campaign → Leads page → select a lead → click the menu icon (three vertical dots) → **Delete**.

+Note that deleting a lead from a campaign won't delete the lead from the account.
+You'll still see that lead in the main list page.